sdrewc/data-inrix/README.md

 ## Gotchas
 - the end date encoded in the downloaded data (zip filenames and reportContents.json) refer to the next day, not the actual end date, e.g. an actual end date of `2023-03-31` will show up as `2023-04-01` in the filenames and reportContents.json.
 The API scripts modify the filenames accordingly to conform to this INRIX standard.

+## Web interface
+### Downloading data for a small geography
+Aug 2023, email communications with INRIX:

+'the smallest region for study selection in Roadway Analytics is the County Level.
+You are, however, able to upload up to 1000 XD segment ids to create a study area.
+If you have the list of XD segments for a neighborhood, you can upload them in the map box tool.

+An easy way of identifying the XD segments is to join the shapefile below with the shapefile of the neighborhood of interest.
+The resulting joined layer will have the XDSegIDs for just that neighborhood which can then be uploaded to Roadway Analytics after converting to a comma separated list.'